freeCodeCamp/guide/src/pages/java/static/index.md

 ```

 The outout is 2, because the `COUNT` variable is static and gets incremented by one each time a new object of the Counter class is created.
 You can also access the static variable using any object of that class, such as `c1.COUNT`.
+Extra
+Use static methods to implement behaviors that are not affected by the state of any instances